courtois-neuromod/cneuromax/docs/index.rst

 1. **Facilitate the configuration of complex models and training runs through tools like:** Hydra, Hydra-Zen, Lightning etc.

-2. **Automate much of the manual process encountered during Phase I of the project:** creating SLURM scripts, monitoring SLURM jobs, setting up virtual environments, upgrading packages, tuning hyperparameters, etc.
+2. **Automate much of the process of deployment in a high-performance computing environment:** creating SLURM scripts, monitoring SLURM jobs, setting up virtual environments, upgrading packages, tuning hyperparameters, etc.

-3. **Provide a space for researchers to share their code and experiment results:** a central repository with a common solid and well-tested object-oriented structure for Lightning Modules, subdirectories for each experiment, Weights & Biases working both locally and on SLURM with support for team-shared loggin etc.
+3. **Provide a space for researchers to share their code and experiment results:** a central repository with a common solid and well-tested object-oriented structure for Lightning Modules, subdirectories for each experiment, Weights & Biases working both locally and on SLURM with support for team-shared logging etc.

-4. **Offer optional tools to strengthen code quality and reproducibility:** code linting and formatting, unit testing, static & dynamic type checking that supports tensor shapes and dtypes, documentation auto-generation and auto-deployment, pre-commit hooks etc.
+4. **Offer optional tools to strengthen code quality and reproducibility:** code linting and formatting, unit testing, static & dynamic type checking that supports tensor shapes and dtypes, documentation auto-generation and auto-deployment, precommit hooks etc.

 The cneuromax library is developed in the context of the `Courtois Project on Neuronal Modelling <https://cneuromod.ca>`_, also known as CNeuroMod.